AnirudhMoolya8/challenge-2/README.md

 If you want the live site: https://scraper-challenge-2.netlify.app/

+Otherwise, if you want to download and edit it in your own personal environment:

 Just clone this repo and make sure to use npm to install ```@mui/material``` and ```@mui/x-data-grid```.

 This can be done like this: